Excess Deferral Amount definition

 Excess Deferral Amount means the amount of Salary Deferral Contributions for a calendar year that the Participant allocates to this Plan pursuant to the claim procedure set forth below.

 Excess Deferral Amount means the amount of deferred salary contributions for a calendar year in excess of the limitation set forth in Section 402(g) of the Code (including if applicable the limitation under Section 414(v) of the Code) for such calendar year that the Participant elects to have distributed from the Plan pursuant to the claims procedure set forth in the following paragraph.
 In the event the Participant’s deferred salary contributions to the Plan for a calendar year, when added to amounts deferred under other plans, contracts or arrangements, described in Sections 401(k), 408(k), 408(p), 501(c)(18) or 403(b) of the Code (including, for Plan Years beginning on or after January 1, 2006, Rxxx elective deferrals) for such calendar year, of the Company constitute Excess Deferral Amounts, such Participant shall be deemed to have filed a claim in accordance with the following paragraph, and the appropriate Employer or Affiliated Business shall notify RadioShack on behalf of the Participant under those circumstances.
 The Participant’s claim shall be in writing; shall be submitted to RadioShack no later than March 1 following the calendar year in question; shall specify the Participant’s Excess Deferral Amount for the preceding calendar year; and shall be accompanied by the Participant’s written statement that if such amounts are not distributed, such Excess Deferral Amount, when added to amounts deferred under other plans, contracts or arrangements described in Sections 401(k), 408(k), 408(p), 501(c)(18) or 403(b) of the Code (including, for Plan Years beginning on or after January 1, 2006, Rxxx elective deferrals) for such calendar year, exceeds the limit imposed on the Participant by Section 402(g) of the Code (including if applicable the limitation under Section 414(v) of the Code) for the Plan Year in which the deferral occurred.
-The Excess Deferral Amount distributed to a Participant with respect to a calendar year shall be adjusted for any income or loss allocable to the Excess Deferral Amount.
+The Excess Deferral Amount distributed to a Participant with respect to a calendar year shall be adjusted for income or loss allocable to the Excess Deferral Amount, determined in a manner consistent with Internal Revenue Service guidelines.

 Excess Deferral Amount means, in respect of any Covered Person for any Compensation Year, the amount of the Total Award deferred pursuant to the terms of the Deferred Compensation Plan that is in excess of $650,000 (as determined pursuant to Schedule A to the Deferred Compensation Plan).